Swiss Army Knives (SAK) are great performers as pocket knives. Part of the reason behind their performance is the steel

 Though Victorinox steel has been very popular and made the Swiss Army Knives the most sought-after pocket knives all over the world, Victorinox has also used the highly regarded steel variety called Damascus steel.
 Damascus Steel or Damast steel is characterized by its distinctive watery fine-line pattern.

 Victorinox has produced Swiss Army Knives with Damascus steel blades in their Damast Limited Edition series.
 However, they only produce a small number of such SAKs, around 5000 for each design available in the Limited Edition.
 As such, the availability of such knives to the common public is very low.
-The high cost and limited availability of this special edition SAKs makes them a sought-after collector’s item.
+The high cost and limited availability of these special edition SAKs make them a sought-after collector’s item.

 The steel that Victorinox uses for their Swiss Army Knives has been specially formulated and optimized for toughness, longevity, wear resistance, and corrosion resistance, with acceptable edge retention and easy re-sharpening.